ImpowerGames/impower/concept-generator/README.md

 ## Impower Relevancy Algorithm

-Using `phrases.yaml` and `terms.json` as input files, our generators create a map of phrases that relate to a concept.
+Using `phrases.txt` and `terms.json` as input files, our generators create a map of phrases that relate to a concept.
 To do so, we simply:

-1. Break down each phrase in `phrases.yaml` into all possible subphrases.
+1. Break down each phrase in `phrases.txt` into all possible subphrases.
 2. Use `terms.json` to check if any of those subphrases appear in a tag's related terms.
 3. If so, add the original phrase to a map of (tags) -> (phrases related to this tag).
 4. Sort each tag's related phrase list by length in ascending order (shortest to longest).